 - Buddhism—Theravadan, Tibetan, and Zen

-- Chinese Traditions: mix of Daoism, Confucianism, Chinese Buddhism
+- Chinese Traditions: a mix of Daoism, Confucianism, Chinese Buddhism

 - Judaism—Orthodox, Reform, Conservative